PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 Viewing a number of examples can give you a feel for patterns in the model's attention heads over successive steps.

 # Which steps+heads do any useful calculations?
 Sometimes the model does not use entire prediction steps.
-If we ablate alls head in a step, and the loss does not increase, then that step is **not** used by the algorithm, and can be excluded from further analysis.
+If we ablate all heads in a step, and the loss does not increase, then that step is **not** used by the algorithm, and can be excluded from further analysis.
 We find:

 - With n_digits = 5, n_layers = 1, the addition algorithm does not use any data generated in steps 0 to 10 inclusive.
 The model also does not use the last (17th) step.
 Therefore, the addition is started and completed in 6 steps (11 to 16)
 - With n_digits = 5, n_layers = 2, the addition algorithm does not use any data generated in steps 0 to 7 inclusive.
 The model also does not use the last (17th) step.
 Therefore, the addition is started and completed in 9 steps (8 to 16).
 What are the extra 3 steps used for?